 Therapy for Depression

-Feeling depressed is different from sadness.
-While everyone feels sad occasionally, if your sadness persists or gets worse over time, you may want to speak with a Licensed Psychologist.
+Depression is different from sadness.
+While everyone feels sad occasionally and usually for understandable reasons, if your sadness persists or gets worse over time, you may want to speak with a psychologist.
 People with depression usually describe an unexplained sadness, disinterest in things they used to enjoy, low energy, as well as changes in appetite, weight, or sleep.
-They may also be prone to feelings of guilt and have difficulty concentrating.
+They may also have difficulty concentrating, be prone to feeling unnecessary guilt, and can have thoughts of death or suicide.
 Depression can interfere with your relationships, self-esteem, and work.
 It can make daily tasks, like getting out of bed or returning a phone call, seem almost impossible.

-If you’d like to have more energy, joy, and laughter in your day-to-day life, book a consultation or appointment today so we can discuss how Therapy for Depression could help you.
+If you’d like to have more energy, joy, and laughter in your day-to-day life, schedule your free 15-minute Introductory Phone Consultation or your first 60-minute Initial Evaluation for Therapy appointment so we can discuss how therapy can help you.